IgniteUI/indigo-design-docfx/en/components/pie-chart.md

 ---

 # Pie Chart
-The Pie Chart is a circular graphic, which is divided into slices to illustrate how categories (parts) of a data set add up to a total (whole) value.
+The Pie Chart is a circular graphic, which is divided into slices or segments to illustrate how categories (parts) of a data set add up to a total (whole) value.
 Each section, or pie slice, has an arc length, proportional to its underlying data value.
 Categories are shown in proportion to other categories based on their value percentage to the total value being analyzed, as parts of 100 or 100%.
-The Pie Charts are appropriate for small data sets and are easy to read at a glance.
+The Pie Charts are appropriate for small data sets and are easy to read and understand at a glance.

 ## Pie Chart Demo